kagiko/vaultwarden-wiki/Fail2Ban-Setup.md

 	sudo yum install fail2ban -y
 ```
 ### Synology DSM
 With Synology, a bit more work is needed for various reasons.
+The full solution is pushed with Docker Compose [there](https://github.com/sosandroid/docker-fail2ban-synology).
 The main issues are:

 1. The embeded IP ban system does not work for Docker's containers
 2. The iptables embeded do no support the `REJECT` blocktype